 - The Elizabethan House Museum

-- The Time and Tide Museum
+- Time and Tide Museum

 There are a range of after school and lunchtime activities available.
 These change according to season.
-An up-to-date list is available from the office.

 Some of the activities are run by visiting professionals and charges may be payable.